Abnormal smear and colposcopy

 We provide the full range of smear test-related services.
 Our team of caring nurses and consultants are skilled making patients comfortable.

 A smear is obtained by gently scraping the outer part of the cervix which is nowadays dissolved in a preservative pot, where the cells are examined under a microscope for abnormalities.
-Cervical smears are only able to detect abnormal cells in about 50% of cases but can rule them out in 90% of cases.

 Abnormal smear results usually create anxiety in patients, so we offer same day appointments.
 Where results show mild, moderate or severe abnormalities, it does not mean that you have cancer.
 They only indicate pre-cancerous abnormalities, which if left untreated can progress to cancer.
 We believe that all abnormalities should be investigated by a colposcopy as soon as possible.